lukasg96/payment_notifier/README.md

 ```
 vim config.txt
 ```

+## Warning
+<b>Setup a new mail account for this, which is no used for other staff.</b> This
+script sends automated replies mails to people sending mails to it.
+This would interfere with the communications of a human using the same address.

 # Source data
 The script reads its information from a spreadsheet specified in `config.txt` which shall be formatted like in in `Source.xlsx`.
 The example e-mail addresses in the spreadsheet are no real addresses.
 So they will result in a error.
 They therefore have to be changed.
 It is recommended to first use your own addresses to test your setup.